Jennell Jaquays: Legacy

 The New York Times noted that "two of her earliest D&D modules, Dark Tower and The Caverns of Thracia, are renowned for their pathbreaking designs".
 Many contemporary modules had linear designed dungeons while Jaquays's adventure modules "often contained several possible entrances and multiple avenues, some of them secret, by which players could accomplish their goals".
 Academic Asa Roast, in the journal article A Preliminary Geography of the (Mega)Dungeon, highlighted that Jaquays's non-linear and multi-solution dungeons are characterized by their "complexity and dynamism".
 Roast wrote:Analysis of her writing and design of megadungeon-like spaces has been particularly prominent in online discussion of the experience of dungeoneering, as her dungeons are thought to have pioneered principles which produce a particularly satisfying and engaging space to navigate. [...]
 These spaces are thus frustrating and difficult to navigate, but also present the PCs with a wide range of resources which can be combined and exploited in novel ways, including those which may not have been anticipated or imagined by the designer themselves. [...]
 Jaquays dungeons are also characterised by incorporating extra-dimensional or nested spaces within 'normal' dungeons.
 Such designs make the spatial practice of dungeoneering more dynamic and interesting than a series of simple choices by creating a more complex and variable landscape within the overall infrastructure of play provided by the megadungeon.

-In game design, her name has "become a verb — 'Jaquaysing (Note: Originally coined by Justin Alexander in 2010 as "Jaquaying".) the dungeon' means creating a scenario with myriad paths".
+In game design, her name has "become a verb – 'Jaquaysing (Note: Originally coined by Justin Alexander in 2010 as "Jaquaying".) the dungeon' means creating a scenario with myriad paths".
 When asked about the origins of this design ethos, Jaquays commented:My earliest dungeon designs nearly all had multiple paths through them and I tried to create situations that could be solved by cleverness as much as they could be combat.
 The process was both organic as I drew maps, and unconscious.
 I wasn't deliberately trying to create non-linearity.
 In fact, I don't think we really became aware of non-linearity in adventure design until published adventures began emphasizing linearity in design. [...]
 If everything is on the same path, you're not really making exploration choices.
 Variable paths through a setting allow for meaningful exploration choices.

 Personal life and death

 Jaquays was married three times.
 Jaquays had two children from her first marriage.
 Jaquays announced in December 2011 that she was a lesbian and trans woman.
 She resided in Seattle, Washington, with her wife Rebecca Heineman.

 Jaquays died from complications of Guillain–Barré syndrome at a hospital in Dallas on January 10, 2024, at the age of 67.
-A memorial project titled Return to Perinthos, organized by the Jennell Jaquays Memorial Game Jam, launched that month to raise funds for Jaquays' family and the Trans Lifeline.
+A memorial project titled Return to Perinthos, organized by the Jennell Jaquays Memorial Game Jam, launched that month to raise funds for Jaquays's family and the Trans Lifeline.
 Return to Perinthos is a mega-dungeon that a gamemaster can "slot into most fantasy or adjacent tabletop RPG campaigns" and evokes "the layout and style of classic Dungeons & Dragons adventure Caverns of Thracia, which Jaquays authored".